-- # Aggregate long term capital gains exceeding one lakh rupees in a financial year, arising from the transfer of units of an equity oriented fund, equity shares and units of business trust are chargeable to tax @10%. - The above rates need to be increased by applicable surcharge and health & education cess. - @ Non-resident investors may be eligible for treaty benefit depending upon the facts of the case.
+- the above rates need to be increased by applicable surcharge and health and education cess. - @ Non- resident investors may be eligible for treaty benefit depending upon the facts of the case.
 The same has not been captured above.

 GOODS AND SERVICE TAX